Michael Shiner: Family and property

 Michael G. Shiner, although free, with steady employment and a property owner, still found he and his family lived in precarious balance.
 Although free blacks, they were subject to the infamous Black Code and the prejudice and discrimination of the era.
 All this left them exposed to daily indignities and false accusations, with little recourse.
-Through the introduction of “Black Codes,” which sought to solidify slavery as an institution and to strengthen the concept of racial segregation in the city, free blacks such as the Shiner family were required to carry freedom papers such as manumission documents, without which they could stopped and placed in the city jail.
+Through the introduction of “Black Codes,” which sought to solidify slavery as an institution and to strengthen the concept of racial segregation in the city, free blacks such as the Shiner family were required to carry freedom papers such as manumission documents, without which they could be stopped and placed in the city jail.
 One of the methods black parents used to legally protect their children, was to indenture them as apprentices.
 Michael Shiner utilized this method on 13 November 1849, when he placed a notice in the Daily National Intelligencer stating Samuel N. Jackson (a relative of his second wife, Jane Jackson) was his indentured apprentice.

 One startling example occurred on 7 January 1861 when the Washington Evening Star, ran a story that "Mike Shiner and his wife(colored) had been arrested on suspicion, and warrants have been issued against he others supposed to be implicated in the burglary".
-A similar story ran the following day in the Daily National Republican, this titled provocatively " Robbery and Arson" and stated, " a colored man living in the neighborhood,by the name of Mike Shiner, and his wife were arrested on suspicion, but his premises being examined and nothing found and evidence of guilt appearing against his, he was released.
+A similar story ran the following day in the Daily National Republican, this titled provocatively " Robbery and Arson" and stated, " a colored man living in the neighborhood, by the name of Mike Shiner, and his wife were arrested on suspicion, but his premises being examined and nothing found and evidence of guilt appearing against his, he was released.
 On 9 January 1861, the Evening Star, admitted they had printed " The Wrong Name" and "explaining shamefacedly", "it was Joe Shiner not Mike Shiner, who was arrested at the Navy Yard that night."
 They then added "Mike Shiner is a very respectable colored man, an employee in the Navy Yard, his house was searched but nothing against him was discovered and he was discharged."